luckylwk/luckylwk.github.io/_posts/2015-09-13-visualising-mnist-pca-tsne.markdown

 ### Dimensionality reduction using PCA

 PCA is a technique for reducing the number of dimensions in a dataset whilst retaining most information.
-In its essence it is using the correlation between some dimensions and tries to provide a minimum number of variables that keeps the maximum amount of variation or information about how the original data is distributed.
+It is using the correlation between some dimensions and tries to provide a minimum number of variables that keeps the maximum amount of variation or information about how the original data is distributed.
 It does not do this using guesswork but using hard mathematics and it uses something known as the eigenvalues and eigenvectors of the data-matrix.
 These eigenvectors of the covariance matrix have the property that they point along the major directions of variation in the data.
 These are the directions of maximum variation in a dataset.

 I am not going to get into the actual derivation and calculation of the principal components - if you want to get into the mathematics see [this](https://www.math.hmc.edu/calculus/tutorials/eigenstuff/) great page - instead we'll use the [Scikit-Learn implementation of PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).